UW-MLGEO/MLGEO2024_AObuoypredict/README.md

 3. prepare_ai_ready_data.ipynb

    -This notebook manipulates the buoy and weather data for use in model training and prediction.

-   -The weather reanalyses are converted into numpy/pandas arrays and encoded with the proper values for day of year, etc.
 4. eda.ipynb

    -This notebook performs some exploratory data analysis on the buoy and weather data to provide insights into trends, correlations, and potential data issues.
+5. modeltraining_hyperparameter.ipynb

+  -This notebook implements a five-fold cross-validation model selection pipeline for classic machine learning architectures.

+  -Once the best model is selected, its hyperparameters are tuned using Optuna.

+  -Once the best hyperparameters for the best performing model are selected, the tuned model is trained on the entire dataset with 5 buoys withheld for validation and evaluation of accuracy.
+6. deep_learning.ipynb

+  -This notebook implements a five-fold cross-validation model selection pipeline for deep learning architectures.

+  -Due to computational contraints, hyperparameter tuning was not implemented in this context.

+  -Once the best deep learning model is selected, the model is trainined on the entire dataset with 5 buoys withheld for validation and evaluation of accuracy.
-5. vis.py
+7. vis.py

    -This script processes buoy trajectory prediction data, generating plots that compare the true and predicted positions for randomly selected buoys.
 It reads CSV files, extracts relevant columns, and creates visual comparisons for up to five buoys.
 The plots are saved in a specified directory.
+8. prepare_ppt.ipynb

+  -This notebook is/was used to prepare certain visualizations for use in presentations, summary documents, etc.

 ## Summary and Future Improvements

 #### Summary
 - **Objective**: The goal was to predict drifting buoy motion for Arctic research using classic ML and deep learning models, trained on IABP drifting buoy data and ERA5 wind reanalyses.
 - **Results**:
-  - Predictions showed acceptable accuracy for short trajectories, with minimal errors.
+  - Predictions showed acceptable accuracy for short trajectories.
-  - For longer buoy paths, the accuracy decreased due to cumulative errors and environmental factors, though it remained useful for planning future buoy deployments.
+  - For longer buoy paths, the accuracy decreased due to cumulative errors and environmental factors.
+Error propagation was a major issue.
   - The model's predictions were generally of poor quality for satellite imaging applications, but they form a solid foundation for future improvement.

 #### Key Insights
 - **Trajectory Length Impact**:
-  - Shorter trajectories had accurate predictions.
+  - Shorter trajectories had more accurate predictions.
   - Longer trajectories showed a drop in accuracy, especially for distances with complex environmental conditions.
 - **Environmental Influences**:
   - Predictions were probably affected by environmental factors like sea ice concentration, ocean currents, wind speed, and temperature gradients.